pagyeman/rsv_sim/README.md

 - season = strength of season.
 Can take the values 'min' or 'maj'
 - season.nr = denotes an individual season (week 27 of previous year until week 26 of current year)

+## Files available in the repository

+- code/rsv_sample_size_calc.R: contains the code to do the power analysis using simulated datasets
+- code/rsv_sample_size_plot.R: contains the code to visualise the results from the power analysis

+## R packages needed to run the analysis
 The code is written in R using the following packages:

-'here' and 'data.table' as a backbone to do data wrangling.
+- 'here' and 'data.table' as a backbone to do data wrangling.
-'broom', 'extraDistr', and 'purrr' for the simulation.
+- 'broom', 'extraDistr', and 'purrr' for the simulation.
-'ggplot2', 'patchwork' and 'gt' to present results.
+- 'ggplot2', 'patchwork' and 'gt' to present results.